dorogoy/zipline-mcp/.kilocode/rules/memory-bank/architecture.md

 - **Multipart/form-data**: For file uploads to Zipline.
 - **Secure Sandboxing**: Implemented for temporary file management to prevent path traversal and ensure per-user isolation.
 - **Environment Variables**: For sensitive information like `ZIPLINE_TOKEN` and `ZIPLINE_ENDPOINT`.
+- **URL Normalization**: Centralized URL construction through the `normalizeUrl` utility to ensure consistent URL formatting regardless of endpoint configuration.

 ## Design Patterns in Use

 - **Modular Design**: Code is separated into distinct modules (`httpClient`, `sandboxUtils`) for better organization and reusability.
 - **Event-driven (Implicit)**: MCP server operates on incoming tool calls, responding to events from clients.
 - **Input Validation**: Extensive use of Zod schemas and custom validation functions to ensure data integrity and security.
+- **Single Source of Truth**: URL construction is centralized in the `normalizeUrl` function to ensure consistency across all tools.

 ## Component Relationships

 - `index.ts` orchestrates the registration of tools that leverage `httpClient.ts`, `sandboxUtils.ts`, and `userFiles.ts`.
 - `httpClient.ts` depends on `sandboxUtils.ts` for downloading external URLs into the sandbox.
-- `userFiles.ts` provides standalone functionality for listing and searching user files on the Zipline server.
+- `userFiles.ts` provides standalone functionality for listing and searching user files on the Zipline server, with URL normalization handled by the `normalizeUrl` utility.
+- The `list_user_files` and `get_user_file` tools return normalized URLs for consistent access to files.
+- The `update_user_file` and `delete_user_file` tools exclude URL fields from their responses for cleaner API design.
 - Tests are structured to mirror the source code, ensuring comprehensive coverage.